I hear it from job seekers all the time – “I have a LinkedIn profile, but there’s not much on it.”

 LinkedIn is One of the Top Recruiting Platforms in the World

-With over 250 million active members and more than 15 million active job postings, upwards of 95% of recruiters and hiring managers are using LinkedIn to source qualified candidates.
+With over 830 million members and more than 15 million active job postings, more than 95% of recruiters and hiring managers are using LinkedIn to source qualified candidates.

 Having a polished, professional, and updated LinkedIn profile is the best way to boost your visibility and ensure you stand out to potential employers.